turchenkoalex/kotlet/README.md

 * `methodNotAllowed`: Invoked when the route matches the request path but does not support the request method.
 * `internalServerError`: Invoked when an exception occurs during request processing.

-For overriding default error handling you can implement `kotlet.http.ErrorsHandler` interface and provide it to `Kotlet.servlet` method.
+For overriding default error handling you can implement `kotlet.ErrorsHandler` interface and provide it to `Kotlet.servlet` method.

 ## Contributing